dangerneck/principal-considerations/README.md

 **This is very much a first draft.** The wording is inconsistent, the depth of thinking in each consideration varies, etc etc.

 Over time there will be a *simmering* of concepts and wording to reduce this into its most potent essence.
 You gotta reduce your sauce, otherwise its just weird flavoured water that you're pouring on your meal.
-Just eat soup if you want to do that.
+Just drink soup if you want to do that.

 ## Top-tier Considerations